dell/ansible-powerflex/docs/Product Guide.md

 * There must be only 1 IP with SDS role (either with role 'all' or 'sdsOnly').
 * SDS can be created with RF cache disabled, but, be aware that the RF cache is not always updated.
 In this case, the user should re-try the operation.
 * The check_mode is not supported.
-* The modules present in the collection named as 'dellemc.powerflex' are built to support the Dell EMC PowerFlex storage platform.
+* The modules present in the collection named as 'dellemc.powerflex' are built to support the Dell PowerFlex storage platform.

 ### Examples
 ```